 Wathne Camping is situated at the western end of Lake Nedre Tysdalsvatnet, by the Ryfylke National Tourist Route (rv.
 13).

 At Lysefjorden Marina you will find everything your boat and your family need for the trip.
-The marina is situated at Forsand, at the entrance of the 42 kilometre long Lysefjord.
+The marina is situated at Forsand, at the entrance of the 26 mile long Lysefjord.

 Read more about where to stay in Ryfylke.

 The restaurant in Spa Hotel Velvære in Hjelmeland offers high-class gourmet food.
 A great place to enjoy dinner over a fabulous sunset, weather permitting.